FAQsFrequently Asked Questions - Immanuel Lutheran School

 For more information, see Academics

-How often are new textbooks purchased for the classrooms?
-Who selects the new textbooks?
+How often is curriculum reviewed?
+Who selects the new curriculum?

 What is Immanuel’s policy on showing non-curriculum related movies in the classroom?

 This is at the teacher’s discretion.
 Many times movies are shown as a treat or reward for a project.
 (For more information, see Academics)

 Do students at Immanuel take the state M-STEP test?